sindresorhus/execa/readme.md

 Type: [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)

-Unpipe the child process when the signal aborts.
+Unpipe the subprocess when the signal aborts.

 The [`.pipe()`](#pipefile-arguments-options) method will be rejected with a cancellation error.